-IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under IFRS 15 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
-The principles in IFRS 15 provide a more structured approach to measuring and recognising revenue.
+IFRS 15 was issued in May 2014 and establishes a five-step model to account for revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.